frequency-chain/frequency/designdocs/user-handles.md

 ### Change handle

 As a network, Frequency should allow users to change their handles.
 This extrinsic will allow users to change their handles.
-Retired handles will be available for reuse after a time pe>riod set by governance.
+Retired handles will be available for reuse after a time period set by governance.

 ``` rust
 Input